 Sharing what works

-In 2017, C&A Foundation and Save the Children continued to lead and disseminate research to build evidence in the field of the Disaster Risk Reduction (DRR) research, with a suite of 10 research projects under three themes:
+In 2018 C&A Foundation and Save the Children continued to lead and disseminate research on DRR, with a suite of 10 research projects under three themes:

 Convening and inspiring others

 One partnership to improve the resilience of women and children can only go so far.
 We want to make an impact that is greater than the sum of our parts.
-We share lessons learned from the five country programmes within Save the Children, and also with the global disaster risk reduction sector.
-Creating a global and regional dialogue to strengthen the sector is an important focus of this programme.
+We share lessons learned from the five country programmes within Save the Children, and also with the global DRR sector.
+Creating global and regional dialogue to strengthen the sector is an important focus of this programme.

 Save the Children donations helping refugees

-Two devastating earthquakes hit Mexico in September 2017.
+Two devastating earthquakes hit Mexico in September 2017, and recovery is ongoing.
 Oaxaca was struck by an 8.5 earthquake and only 12 days later a second 7.1 earthquake devastated seven states in the country.
-Hundreds of lives were lost, many others were injured, and thousands were left homeless – including C&A colleagues, their families and friends.
+Hundreds of lives were lost, many others were injured, and thousands were left homeless – including C&A colleagues, their families, and friends.
+Save the Children estimates that over 400,000 children interrupted their studies due to damaged schools, over 50,000 lost their homes, and over 95,000 were living in insecure conditions due to structural damage.

-C&A Foundation moved quickly to support Save the Children's assistance on the ground by releasing €1 million.
+C&A Foundation moved quickly to support Save the Children’s assistance on the ground by donating €1 million.
 Through the employee donation portal, another €6,000 was raised by employees and matched by C&A Foundation.
-C&A Mexico also joined the effort by donating 15,000 garments to the victims in Oaxaca and, through a supplying company, 25,000 more items were send to Morelos.
-With our support, Save the Children has put in place a twelve-month plan to intervene in the affected areas, reaching 32,000 children in shelters and schools with child-friendly spaces and recovery sessions.
+C&A Mexico also joined the effort by donating 15,000 garments to the victims in Oaxaca and, through a supplying company, 25,000 more items were sent to Morelos.
+With the support of C&A Foundation, Save the Children put in place a 12-month plan to intervene in the affected areas, reaching 32,000 children in shelters and schools with child-friendly spaces and recovery sessions.
+Through these combined efforts, Save the Children reached more than 140,000 people, of which 69,829 were children, through the following efforts: